vladovsiychuk/demo-gRPC-cursor-pagination/README.md

 # Overview
-This repository demonstrates a discovery-service for a social media platform, designed to handle and paginate user posts.
-In this system, the post-service sends new posts asynchronously via gRPC to the discovery-service, which maintains all posts in sorted order.
-Clients can then fetch a paginated feed of posts from the discovery-service using cursor-based pagination.
+This repository demonstrates a `discovery-service` for a social media platform, designed to handle and paginate user posts.
+In this system, the `post-service` sends new posts asynchronously via gRPC to the `discovery-service`, which maintains all posts in **sorted order**.
+Clients can then fetch a **paginated** feed of posts from the `discovery-service` using **cursor-based pagination**.
 This project focuses on showcasing the implementation and features of the discovery-service.

 ![Architecture Diagram](architecture.excalidraw.svg)